 By Veeragathy Thanabalasingham

-Veeragathy Thanabalasingham is the Consultant Editor of Express Newspapers Ltd
+– Veeragathy Thanabalasingham is a senior journalist and Consultant Editor, Express Newspapers Ltd